MikeyVK/S1mpleTraderV2/docs/system/251016 voor update strippen v2/V3_COMPLETE_SYSTEM_DESIGN.md

 class WorkerType(str, Enum):
     """
-    The 5 fundamental worker categories in the architecture.
+    The 5 fundamental worker categories in V3 architecture.

     Each represents a distinct functional role:
     - CONTEXT_WORKER: Enriches market data with context